-This post will guide you through the main steps and techniques for market analysis to make sure you are embracing vital opportunities that can bring your company to the next level and help you get an edge over the competition.
+In this post, we’ll guide you through the main steps and techniques for market analysis to make sure you’re ready to embrace vital opportunities that can bring your company to the next level and help you get an edge on the competition.

 What Is Market Analysis?

-Market analysis is a procedure of assessing and identifying various internal and external factors and conditions in a market within a specific niche.
-Essentially, the key insights that are gained from market analysis relate to:
+Market analysis is a process of assessing and identifying various internal and external factors and conditions in a given market, or within a specific market niche.
+Some key insights you might gain from market analysis are:

 Why Do Businesses Need to Conduct Market Analysis?

-- Whether there are any gaps or opportunities within your niche that will allow you to fine-tune your products and services and get a share of customers’ attention;
+- Whether there are gaps or opportunities within your niche that will allow you to fine-tune your products and services

-On top of these benefits, market research provides a data-driven approach to creating a high-impact and realistic plan for better business and marketing decisions and strategy.
+On top of these benefits, market research provides a data-driven approach to creating a high-impact and realistic plan for better business and marketing decisions in the future.

 Market Analysis Techniques for Building a Solid Marketing Strategy